 Student Credit Cards

 Student credit cards can be an excellent option for college students hoping to establish a credit history.
+These cards are more forgiving, featuring better rates and fees than cards for poor credit.
+They’re still far from perfect but are a great choice if you’re starting to work on your credit history.
 Their application requirements are low, so to qualify, you need to:

 - Be of the age of majority (18+ or 19+ in some provinces)